Safety and Health

 Mental Health Resources

-CSU Health Network has a variety of resources to support your mental health and well-being.
-If you are experiencing a mental health crisis and it is after hours or over the weekend, please call (970) 491-7111 to speak with a crisis counselor.
+CSU Health Network has various resources to support your mental health and well-being.
+If you are experiencing a mental health crisis after hours or over the weekend, please call (970) 491-7111 to speak with a crisis counselor.

 Injury and Illness

-When students suffer from an injury or illness that may impact their performance in class, it is required that the student let the instructor(s) know in-person and through email that they have sustained an injury or illness.
-Once determined, the student should also inform the instructors of any doctor-recommended treatment and protocols.
-This is to insure the instructor does not ask the student to do something that might further the injury or contradict medical advice.
+When students suffer from an injury or illness that may impact their performance in class, they are required to let the instructor(s) know in person and through email that they have sustained an injury or illness.
+Once determined, the student should also inform the instructors of doctor-recommended treatment and protocols.
+This ensures the instructor does not ask the student to do something that might further the injury or contradict medical advice.

 If an injury occurs during class, the faculty/instructors should decide if 911 should be called for professional transport to a medical facility.
-With the consent of the student, family or friends should be notified by the representative of the theatre department.
-If the injury sustained is not severe enough to warrant emergency transport to a medical facility, but if pain persists, it is strongly recommended that the student consults a medical professional.
+With the student's consent, the dance department representative should notify family or friends.
+If the injury sustained is not severe enough to warrant emergency transport to a medical facility, but if pain persists, it is strongly recommended that the student consult a medical professional.

 Medical Withdrawal

-If the student is unable to fully participate in at least 50% of a class, the student may petition for a medical withdrawal from the class.
+If the student cannot fully participate in at least 50% of a class, the student may petition for a medical withdrawal from the class.
 The student may discuss this option with an academic advisor.